Requirements for approved training and equipment

 Exemption if you are unable to undergo further training

-If you are unable to undergo further training arranged by your county administrative board when your approval of use is about to expire, you should in the first place undertake training at another location.
+If you are unable to undergo further training arranged by your county administrative board when your permit of use is about to expire, you should in the first place undertake training at another location.

 If you are unable to participate in the training course arranged this year, for example, because of illness, you may apply to us for a derogation.
 A prerequisite for being able to apply is that you have previously undergone a basic training course and that there are special reasons preventing your attendance.
 In your application for a derogation, you must state your name and address and contact details and state the special reasons you have for not being able to participate in the course of further training